1995parham-learning/1995parham-learning.github.io/content/concepts/Raft.md

 ## Raft consensus algorithm explained

 To begin with, Raft states that each node in a replicated state machine(server cluster) can stay in any of the three states, namely, leader, candidate, follower.
+- Only a *leader* can interact with the client; any request to the follower node is redirected to the leader node.